ten-protocol/ten-documentation/docs/standards-primitives/random-numbers.md

 The upshot of all this is that developers have much less to think about and secure contract code can stay simple and clean.

-Also, users will often have a better experience with dapps on Ten because Oracles and commit-reveal schemes that required artificial delays and extra transactions are no longer necessary.
+Users also benefit, dapps using randomness on Ten can provide a much better UX because Oracles and commit-reveal schemes (which add artificial delays and extra transactions) are no longer necessary.

 ## Example